rkottmann/renzok.github.io/_posts/2015-09-23-docker-host-volume-user-permissions.md

 -rw-r--r--  1 dockmaster dockmaster    0 Sep 20 13:47 test-file
 ```

-So, in step 1 we create a user and group with name *dockmaster* and
+Inn step 1 we create a user and group with name *dockmaster* and
 uid/gid *1496*.
 We then create a directory
 */tmp/common-group-container-dir/* make it writable for the group and
 add the setgid bit with *chmod g+ws*.
-Lastly, we make *dockaster* the
+Lastly, we make *dockmaster* the
 user and group owner of that directory.

 The final 3rd step demonstrates the effect of running a container